Already A Big?

 We’re so excited to welcome you to Big Brothers Big Sisters of Central Texas!

-At Big Brothers Big Sisters, we always have a special need for Bigs who are male, bilingual and/or of color.
+At Big Brothers Big Sisters, we always have a special need for Bigs, particularly those who are male, bilingual and/or of color.

-Our program matches children between the ages of 6-16 with caring adult role-models.
-Bigs and Littles meet in the community to do things they enjoy, meeting for one hour, 3-4 times a month for a minimum of one year.
+Our program matches children between the ages of 6 and above with caring adult role-models.
+Bigs and Littles meet in the community to do things they enjoy, 3-4 times a month for a minimum of one year.

 As the relationship grows and strengthens, it offers much more than emotional support to children in challenging circumstances.
 Mentorship also gives Littles the chance to enjoy new experiences, discover new interests, develop new skills and abilities, and gain a greater appreciation for their own potential.
 Bigs help Littles envision hopeful possibilities for their future and develop the confidence and sense of self-empowerment they need to pursue them.